 Special Educational Needs and Disabilities (SEND)

-Our Special Educational Needs Coordinator (SENCO), Designated Teacher and Safeguarding Lead is Rosy Savory, our Headteacher.
+Our Special Educational Needs Coordinator (SENCO) and Designated Teacher and is Mrs Rosy Savory, one of our Co-Headteachers.

 All children with SEND are valued, respected and equal members of the school.
 At the Rosary School we celebrate diversity of culture, religious belief and intellectual style.
 We actively focus on leaving no child behind, eliminating discrimination and promoting equal opportunities.
 We also encourage and foster relationships between pupils with SEND and pupils without SEND.
 We seek to raise achievement, remove barriers to learning and increase physical and curricular access for all.